Workshop Training Series Coming in 2025!

 The Benefits of Relational Reflective Practice Training

-CAT-informed relational practice training has been delivered in Australia, the UK and Ireland with teams and individuals working in a range of human services.
-It's helped participants integrate and enhance theory and skills that have led to shared benefits reflected in evaluation and research outcomes.
+CAT-informed relational practice training has been delivered in Australia, the UK and Ireland with teams and individuals.
+Evaluation and research shows shared benefits and impacts of training & consultation.

 Who & Where